nxrighthere/UnrealCLR/MANUAL.md

 Engine
 --------
+### World events
+The framework provides world events that are executed by the engine in a predetermined order to drive logic and simulation.
+Event functions are automatically loaded by the plugin from `Main` class for further execution.

+`OnWorldBegin()` Called after the world is initialized before the level script.

+`OnWorldPostBegin()` Called after the level script.

+`OnWorldEnd()` Called before deinitialization of the world after the level script.

+`OnWorldPrePhysicsTick(float deltaTime)` Called at the beginning of the frame.

+`OnWorldDuringPhysicsTick(float deltaTime)` Called when physics simulation has begun.

+`OnWorldPostPhysicsTick(float deltaTime)` Called when physics simulation is complete.

+`OnWorldPostUpdateTick(float deltaTime)` Called after cameras are updated.

 ### Code structure
 The plugin allows organizing the code structure of the project in any preferable way.
-Any paradigms or patterns can be used to drive the logic and simulation without any intermediate management between user code and the engine.
+Any paradigms or patterns can be used to drive logic and simulation without any intermediate management between user code and the engine.

 **Object-Oriented Design**